leddoo/sti/main.md

         - test that.
         - maybe just delegate to global instead, if size exceeds some limit.
           (we're given the size on free)
+          but we still need to track the alloc cause leak.
     - remove `A` parameter.
         - consider `backing: Option<Rc<dyn Alloc>>,`